SimonCoste/SimonCoste.github.io/posts/kesten.md

 - The theorem is also valid when $U$ is not necessarily positive, but on the condition that $\mathbb{E}[U]>0$.
 This version is due to [Athreya et al. (1978)](https://projecteuclid.org/journals/annals-of-probability/volume-6/issue-5/Limit-Theorems-for-Semi-Markov-Processes-and-Renewal-Theory-for/10.1214/aop/1176995429.full).

 @@proof

+(note: the proof is still work in progress as of today, vendredi 17 novembre, 9:57).

 **Proof of Blackwell's version without the constant.**
 When $g(t) = \mathbb{P}(X\leqslant t)$, the solution of \eqref{sol} is $\mathbb{E}[N_t]$, hence $\mathbb{E}[N_{t+a}] - \mathbb{E}[N_t] = \mathbb{E}[\#\{n : S_n \in [t,t+a[\}]$.
 Suppose that the limit exists for every $a$ and note $\ell(a)$ the limit.
 Then it is easily seen that $\ell(a+b) = \ell(a) + \ell(b)$ and it is but an exercise to show that $\ell(a) = ca$ for some constant $c \geqslant 0$.
 Actually proving that the limit exists is difficult, I'll skip this part.